So Young (The Corrs song): Critical reception

-The song received positive reviews.
-Larry Flick from Billboard wrote about the song, "This K-Klass remix of "So Young" has been funked up just enough to better parallel U.S. programming trends and is as bright and inviting as anything we're hearing in power rotation these days.
+The song received positive reviews from music critics.
+Larry Flick from Billboard magazine wrote, "This K-Klass remix of 'So Young' has been funked up just enough to better parallel U.S. programming trends and is as bright and inviting as anything we're hearing in power rotation these days.
 The Corrs are completely in control of the variables at hand, with a beautiful, uptempo melody line, crisp harmonies, right-on production, and, yes, a chorus that might just stick in the hearts of listeners given the chance to at last get to know this phenomenal Irish family quartet.
 Let's do it!"
 James Hunter from Rolling Stone described it as "vibrantly".

 Music video

-The accompanying music video for "So Young" was shot in Chicago as the Corrs were on tour in the US at that time (21 October 1998).
+The music video for "So Young" was shot in Chicago, the US, as the Corrs were on tour in the US at that time (21 October 1998).
 Much shooting took place in and around the Flamingo Building.
 The structure that gives the building its name is 53 floors high and was designed by Alexander Calder in 1974.
 The Corrs are standing on the top of the Flamingo Building throwing paper planes into the windy air.